GCSE Design and Technology - Resitant Materials Years 10 & 11

 Due to the changes in the specification, pupils who study either course are well prepared to study A Level Product Design of which there is always a high take up.
 This could enable Apprenticeships and University Degree courses in Product Design, Furniture Design, Industrial Design, Architecture and Mechanical Engineering.

-Pupils will need to buy a USB memory stick to save their DT work too and their own personal drawing equipment in order to work both at school and home e.g. set squares, compass, colouring pencils, HB, B, & H pencil, black outline pen / fine liner.
+Pupils will need to have their own personal drawing equipment in order to work both at school and home e.g. set squares, compass, colouring pencils, HB, B, & H pencil, black outline pen or fine liner.

 |Topic||Further details about the topic||Skills|